terrapower/armi/doc/user/inputs.rst

    or ``extraRotations``. ``cascade`` chains describe a sequence of assembly displacements beginning with a fresh fuel assembly and ending with the final location's assembly being discharged.
-Optional ``fuelEnrichment`` lists specify the U235 weight percent enrichment for each axial block in the fresh assembly, from bottom to top, including zeroes for non-fuel blocks.
+Optional ``fuelEnrichment`` lists specify the U235 weight fraction enrichment for each axial block in the fresh assembly, from bottom to top, including zeroes for non-fuel blocks.
    ``misloadSwap`` swaps the assemblies at two locations after all cascades are processed. ``extraRotations`` map final location labels to relative